CEED/libCEED/doc/sphinx/source/libCEEDapi.rst

 freedom at master nodes.

 These operations, :math:`\mathbf{P}`, :math:`\mathbf{B}`, and :math:`\mathbf{D}`,
 are combined with a ``CeedOperator``.
-As with qfunctions, operator fields are added separately with a matching field name, basis (:math:`\mathbf{B}`), element restriction (:math:`\mathbf{G}`), and **L-vector**.
+As with QFunctions, operator fields are added separately with a matching field name, basis (:math:`\mathbf{B}`), element restriction (:math:`\mathbf{G}`), and **L-vector**.
 The flag ``CEED_VECTOR_ACTIVE`` indicates that the vector corresponding to that field will